sacooper/Faction/API.md

     - Friend contains username of person to request
 - Success: 201 Created
     - No Body, occurs on successful cration of friend request
-- Error: 404 Not found
-    - Body contains JSON object {error:}
-    - Possible errors: "Invalid id", "username does not exist"
+- Error: 403 Forbidden - user not logged in

 ### Sending Response to a Faction
 #### /api/factions/respond